AnanthSankaralingam/chromie/README.md

 ### TODOs
 P0 <br>
-1. fix schema mandatory fields so generic extensions don't generate empty files
-2. suggest prompts to users at start. maybe survey or prompt library, something like "Extensions for marketers"
+1. suggest prompts to users at start. maybe survey or prompt library, something like "Extensions for marketers"
-3. update tab suggested prompts to be rendered as a vertical list, similar to how chatgpt does it
-4. update feedback button to be an overlay in bottom right corner
+2. update feedback button to be an overlay in bottom right corner

 P1 <br>
 1. test product end to end, along with billing